SYQuant/pythontricks/README.md

 * Measuring time it takes to execute line of code
 * One-liner with a Python shorthand for in-place value swapping
 * Using functions as a variable, list(data structure), and its arguments
+* Using dictionaries as switch/case statements (different from traditional if, elif, else statements)